RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 	Started at: 2017-12-12 11:34:36.399300
 	------------------------------------------------------------
 	SUMMARY OF COARSE GRAINING PERFORMED AT LEVEL 3
-	No. atoms selected per unit: 122 from 842 orignal residues No. atoms selected per macromolecule: 610 from 4210 orignal residues
+	No. atoms selected per unit: 122 from 842 original residues No. atoms selected per macromolecule: 610 from 4210 orignal residues
 	------------------------------------------------------------
 	------------------------------------------------------------
 	SUMMARY OF COARSE GRAINING PERFORMED AT LEVEL 4
-	No. atoms selected per unit: 54 from 842 orignal residues No. atoms selected per macromolecule: 270 from 4210 orignal residues
+	No. atoms selected per unit: 54 from 842 original residues No. atoms selected per macromolecule: 270 from 4210 orignal residues
 	------------------------------------------------------------
 	Completed at: 2017-12-12 11:34:36.541637